 What are some easy ways to get more water during the day?

 - Drink a glass of water when you get up in the morning, before you have coffee or tea.

 - Keep a cup or water bottle by your desk at work.
 Take several sips of water each hour.
 If you don't have a desk job, carry a container of water with you, and take sips throughout the day.

 - Take a sip whenever you pass a drinking fountain.

-- If you get tired of drinking plain water, add a packet of sugarless flavoring to your water.
+- If you get tired of drinking plain water, add sugarless flavoring to your water.
 Or put a slice of lemon or lime in plain or sparkling water.

 Is bottled water better than tap water?

 Bottled water is not better than tap water.
 A lot of plain bottled water is just tap water that has been purified.
 It's your choice how you want to drink water.
 If you like bubbly mineral water, drink that.
 If you like the idea of vitamins and electrolytes in your water, you can find several varieties of enhanced water at the store.